AntonioAlegriaH/30-day-map/README.md

 #

-Repository including code from all personal contributions to the challenge.
+**CODE** **REPOSITORY** of all personal contributions to the challenge.

-Be careful when running my scripts.
-Some of them take a little time and others didn't have
+Be careful when running my scripts, most of them were made in less than 24 hrs.
+Questions, criticism, and opinions are more than welcome. :mate:

 ## Day one: Points